HOA Resolution vs. Amendment

 Leadership and management skills

-They should have strong leadership and management skills to manage the community association’s day-to-day operations effectively.
+They should have strong leadership and management skills to effectively manage the community association’s day-to-day operations.

 Organizational and time-management skills

-They should have strong organizational and time-management skills to manage multiple tasks and meet deadlines successfully.
+They should have strong organizational and time-management skills to successfully manage multiple tasks and meet deadlines.

 Financial skills

-They should understand financial management well, including budgeting, accounting, and financial reporting.
+They should understand financial management, including budgeting, accounting, and financial reporting.

 Problem-solving skills